-6. Lower the vehicle by turning the jack screw to the left.
+7. Lower the vehicle by turning the jack screw to the left.

-7. Finish tightening the nuts.
+8. Finish tightening the nuts.
 Push down on the wrench while tightening the wheel nuts.
 Alternate nuts until each nut has been tightened twice.
-Correct wheel nut torque is

-100 ft. lbs (135 N·m).
+Correct wheel nut torque is 100 ft. lbs (135 N·m).
 If you doubt that you have tightened the nuts correctly, have them checked with a torque wrench by your dealer or at a service station.

-8. Remove the wheel blocks and lower the jack until it is free.
-Stow the lug wrench, and jack in their designated location.
-Secure all parts using the means provided.
+9. Remove the wheel blocks and lower the jack until it is free.
+Reassemble the lug wrench to the jack assembly and stow it in the spare tire area.
+Secure the assembly using the means provided.